teotimepacreau/bookshelf/readme.md

 5. Then using <template> HTML functionnality to avoid using innerHTML for security and bugs. [displayBooks.js](./frontend/utils/displayBooks.js)
 6. Search function : allowing to search a particular book title, hiding results that d'ont math the input.
 Showing all results if no input entered. [search.js](./frontend/frontJS/search.js)
 7. Filter function : filter books by rating through checkboxes.
 If the checkbox is unchecked it returns to initial state.[filter.js](./frontend/frontJS/filter.js)
+8. Login function : <dialog> element contains the connexion form. username and password are passed to the backend endpoint "/login" [login.js](./frontend/frontJS/login.js)

+### Backend step 2
+9. Login function : Retrieving username and password.
+Hashing the password throught bcrypt.
+Then SQL query to get the corresponding username row in DB (table auth).
+Bcrypt compares if the in DB hashed password matched the hashed password passed by the connexion form.
+If match : it returns "auth:true" to frontend.
+If don't match : it returns "auth:false" to backend.